-You can sort photos in a gallery in two ways:
+You can sort photos in a gallery in a few different ways:

 For each of the options, you can select to sort ascending or descending.

-Why are my images out of order when I sort alphabetically?
+Why are my images out of order when I sort them alphabetically?

 How to rename files properly in Lightroom

 To rename files with zero padding (as described above) in Lightroom:

 Select all of your photos.

 From the "File Naming" dropdown, click the "Edit" option.